NancyLei333/Hackthon_3.23/README.md

  email and phone calls.

- We want to create a web app that helps with the transparency of this and make it easier to navigate the trip detail and make reservations.
+ We want to create a web app that helps with the transparency of this and make it easier to navigate the trip details and make reservations.

  Ideally this will be utilized by Colgate on-demand scheduling to ensure more accessible and convenient shuttle services and better